palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/other_tables.rst

 ================================

 The CAL-ACCESS database contains 23 tables not categorized anywhere in the `official documentation <calaccess/officialdocumentation.html>`_ as being specific to campaign finance filings, specific to lobbyist disclosure or common to both domains.
-These tables are outlined below.